Southeast 1/4, District Lot 1012, Queen Charlotte Land District 46.

 Masset (Pop.
 884) is 25 miles (40 km) north of Port Clements.
 Masset, on Masset Sound is the largest community on Graham Island.
 Located at the end of Highway 16, amenities include full tourist services, restaurants, accommodations, RV park open year-round and groceries.
 Boat launching and moorage facilities are available along with Canada’s most northwesterly 18 hole golf course Dixon Entrance Golf and Country Club.

 The immediate property area was settled in the early 1900’s with the area around Silver Lake being a 1500 acre ranch on which beef cattle were bred.
-In recent years it is reported that the hard packed beach area served as a roadway for the extraction of forest products.
+This property was originally accessed by an old wagon trail known as the “Carr & Whittle” trail, which went from the beach to the Silver Lake area.
+At one time the hard packed beach area served as a roadway for the extraction of forest products.

 The Haida First Nation people have lived on Haida Gwaii for thousands of years.
 They have been referred to as the Vikings of the Northwest Pacific for their seafaring prowess.
 They are also well known as skilled artists, importing raw materials from the mainland and transforming them into amazing works that could still be functional.
 Today there are two major Haida communities left on Haida Gwaii, Old Masset and Skidegate.
 Both communities are vital to the island’s major industries, while preserving their cultural heritage.